theodore-brucker/CoveSecurity/README.md

 Docker Compose Version: v2.28.1

 #### Docker Startup Issues
 If any service fails to start, check the service dependencies and ensure that the required environment variables are correctly configured.
-The logs in the terminal will show what is wrong.
+**The logs in the terminal will be your best friend**

 #### Data Persistence
 MongoDB: By default, MongoDB data is persisted using a Docker volume.
 If you want to start with a fresh database on every restart, comment out the 2 lines in the docker-compose.yml file for the mongodb_data volume.